rcruces/MRI_analytic_tools/Freesurfer_preprocessing/README.md

 > NOTE: For further information check the [FreeSurfer official webpage](http://surfer.nmr.mgh.harvard.edu/fswiki/RecommendedReconstruction)

-## Step 4: Quality Check of the FreeSurfer Cutput
+## Step 4: Quality Check of the FreeSurfer Output
 ### 4.1 Directory outputs
 Once all the processing is done, first check the log files for errors.
 You can also list each output directory, they should contain the folowing directories:
 > `./bem  ./label  ./mri  ./scripts  ./src  ./stats  ./surf  ./tmp  ./touch  ./trash`